 - You must be actively pursuing the goal of living independently and seeking to improve the quality of your life through the assistance of a service dog.

-- You must be financially able to maintain your functional lifestyle during the transitional training phase with the service dog (approximately ten to fourteen days).
+- You must be financially able to maintain your functional lifestyle during the two and a half weeks of team training with the service dog.
 We do not provide attendant care, transportation, housing, etc. during this period.